 Some of the Types of Damages You May Be Owed in a Workers’ Compensation Case

 The South Carolina Workers’ Compensation Law covers the benefits available to workers who file a claim after an injury or illness while on the job.
 These workers’ compensation benefits can allow them to financially support their families despite their loss of income while they recover.

-If you have lost your income or you need medical care due to your workplace injuries or illness, you may be able to qualify for many different kinds of benefits under workers’ compensation.
+If you have lost your income or need medical care due to your workplace injuries or illness, you may be able to qualify for many different kinds of benefits under workers’ compensation.

 You Could Qualify for Wage Reimbursement

 When a worker cannot perform their job due to their workplace injuries, the worker may be reimbursed for a portion of their wages.
-Under South Carolina law, workers are eligible for wage compensation once their disability exceeds a certain number of days.
+Under South Carolina law, injured workers are eligible for wage compensation once their disability exceeds a certain number of days.
 The compensation amount is generally two-thirds of the worker’s normal weekly wage.

 If you qualify for wage reimbursement, you may have some issues receiving it.
 For example, you might not start receiving it as soon as you should.
-You might also have a disagreement about the date when the reimbursement should start from.
+You might also have a disagreement about the date when the reimbursement should start.
 Our firm can help in situations like these.
 For instance, we could represent your needs to the insurer if they think you should be able to return to work sooner than you and your doctor believe you can.

 You Could Also Qualify for Medical Cost Reimbursement

 First, you must have sought prompt medical attention and treatment after your workplace incident.
 Second, you must have told the doctor that your incident occurred in the workplace.
 Third, you must be able to show that your injuries have left you unable to work.
 Finally, you need to follow the state’s rules regarding future medical treatment.

-A workers’ compensation attorney from our firm can help you understand and meet the conditions for medical cost reimbursement, so you can preserve and prolong your eligibility for it.
+A workers’ compensation attorney from our firm can help you understand and meet the conditions for medical cost reimbursement so that you can preserve and prolong your eligibility for it.